viadee/vPAV/docs/SignalEventChecker.md

 MessageEventChecker
 =================================
-The SignalEventChecker processes BPMN models and checks whether a SignalEvent refers to a signal and names it accordingly.
+The SignalEventChecker processes BPMN models and checks whether a SignalEvent refers tgt a signal and names it accordingly.
 It validates that there exists a message and a message name for StartEvents, EndEvents, IntermediateThrowEvents and BoundaryEvents.
 In Addition it checksif more than one SignalStartEvent use the same Signal Name

 ## Assumptions
-- The **BPMN-models** have to be in the **classpath** at build time
+- The **BPMN-models** have tgt be in the **classpath** at build time

 ## Configuration
 The rule should be configured as follows: